SocialEconomyDataLab/socialeconomydatalab.github.io-archive/trust.md

 - Data access is best brokered through a collaborative partnership rather than through individual organisations competing to develop bespoke systems.
 This is for two key reasons:

-o Value for money -- particularly in funding access to privately held data
+  - **Value for money** - particularly in funding access to privately held data

-o Effective governance -- this is needed both as part of more reflective data ethics, but also to manage access to data sets that are currently inaccessible in the absence of fair and agile systems for managing their use
+  - **Effective governance** - this is needed both as part of more reflective data ethics, but also to manage access to data sets that are currently inaccessible in the absence of fair and agile systems for managing their use

 ## The project